padillacoreanolab/PHY2_shortcuts/plugins/README.md

+Activate your phy2 environment and install phy: conda activate phy2 pip install phy (into the command prompt/terminal)

-In order to install these plugins copy and paste the .py scripts of the plugins you want into the file ~/.phy/plugins/
+In order to install these plugins copy and paste the .py scripts of the plugins you want into the file ~/.phy/plugins/ (i.e. the scripts in this folder)

 Edit ~/.phy/phy_config.py, and specify the plugin names to load in the GUI: